coatk1/playground/README.rst

 .. image:: https://img.shields.io/github/repo-size/coatk1/playground
  :target: GitHub repo size

-A repo for testing and references
+A repo for testing and references.

+**NOTE: I DO NOT OWN ANY OF THE RESOURCES I REFER.
+THIS IS MAINLY FOR TESTING AND EDUCATIONAL PURPOSES OF LEARNING CODE AND GITHUB.**

 .. contents::